Biden wants spending to boost economy, but GOP to block vote

 “These steps will enhance our productivity, raising wages without raising prices.
 That won’t increase inflation, it’ll take the pressure off of inflation,” Biden added.

-Associated Press writers Alan Fram, Lisa Mascaro and Kevin Freking contributed to this story.
+Associated Press writers Alan Fram, Lisa Mascaro and Kevin Freking contributed to this report.